 Stag Beetles are a priority species for the UK.
 We are lucky to have a good population in the Valley and we wanted to ensure that this remains so in the future.

 Stag beetles need dead wood to lay their eggs and their larvae feed on the rotting wood.
-The larvae are long lived but the adults do not move far from where they emerge - males can fly up to 500m but most females travel no more than 20m.
-This is becoming a problem as valuable habitat is being lost to wildlife as parks and gardens are tidied up.
+The larvae are long lived but the adults do not move far from where they emerge – males can fly up to 500m but most females travel no more than 20m.
+This is becoming a problem as valuable habitats are being fragmented and lost to wildlife as parks and gardens are tidied up.

-Our appeal for 2016 was to create a network of habitats throughout the Valley so stag beetle populations do not become isolated.
+In 2016 the Trust appealed for funds to create a network of habitats throughout the Valley so stag beetle populations do not become isolated.
+We aimed to:

 - build 50 new breeding sites in the Blackwater Valley using existing dead wood